-Wellington Management Company LLP, 280 Congress Street, Boston, MA 02210, provides investment advisory services for the Portfolio.
-Wellington Management is a Delaware limited liability partnership and an investment counseling firm that provides investment services to investment companies, employee benefit plans, endowments, foundations, and other institutions.
+Wellington Management Company LLP, 280 Congress Street, Boston, MA 02210, is a Delaware limited liability partnership and an investment counseling firm that provides investment services to investment companies, employee benefit plans, endowments, foundations, and other institutions.
 Wellington Management and its predecessor organizations have provided investment advisory services for over 80 years.
 Wellington Management is owned by the partners of Wellington Management Group LLP, a Massachusetts limited liability partnership.
 As of December 31, 2020, Wellington Management and its investment advisory affiliates had investment management authority with respect to approximately \$1.3 trillion in assets.
 The firm manages the Portfolio subject to the supervision and oversight of Vanguard and the Board.